|Weight||Females can be up to 12 pounds; males can be up to 15 pounds|

 European Shorthairs are one of the most popular house cat breeds.
 They are friendly and highly intelligent animals that can live up to 20 years, making them excellent long-term companions.
 While individual European Shorthairs tend to prefer a single-pet household, these cats generally adapt quite well to different types of homes.
 Whether you are a senior looking for companionship, single, a young couple, or a family with children, one of these cats could make a great addition to your home.
 Keep reading to learn more about the European Shorthair so that you can determine whether or not one of these cats could be right for you and your family.

 Unless you’re searching for a cat with a very specific pedigree, look in your local pet shelter before you decide to buy one of these animals from a pet store.
-Pet stores and kitten mills do not always have the animal’s best interest in mind, so it’s best to avoid supporting them with your pocketbook unless you have done extensive research first.
-Besides, there are always animals looking for a home; when you adopt an animal from a shelter, you could be saving its life.
+Pet stores and kitten mills do not always have the animal’s best interest in mind, so it’s best to avoid supporting them.

 1. The European Shorthair’s Origins Can Be Traced Back To Ancient Rome